CAA381/hands-on/exercises/A2/README.md

 ![](../../images/a/pipeline-failure-msg.png)

 The output tells us that our Timesheet application accessed the SAP S/4HANA `EmployeeTime` service in a non-resilient manner.
-This means that issues during the invocation, e.g., a high network latency or unexpected issues on SAP S/4HANA-side, could cascade to the timesheet application and ,therefore, negatively affect the user experience of multiple end users or even tenants.
-By properly designing distributed applications such as the timesheet application, this can be easily avoided.
+This means that issues during the invocation, e.g., a high network latency or unexpected issues on SAP S/4HANA-side, could cascade to the timesheet application and, therefore, negatively affect the user experience of multiple end users or even tenants.
+By properly designing distributed applications, this fallacy can be easily avoided.

 Let's have a look into the code to fix the issue.
 Open IntelliJ and locate the implementation of the Team Calendar Service (`srv/src/main/java/my/timeheethandson/TeamCalendarService`).